Asahi Kanji (English) application for Android™

 Developer: Roger Meyer support@japanese-kanji.com

-Reading actual texts is by far the best way to learn the written language, but flashcard programs have always been useful tools.
+Reading real texts is the best way to learn Japanese.
+Still, flashcard programs remain valuable study tools.

-We also believe that a certain amount of rote learning is a necessity when it comes to studying the kanji.
+We also believe that a certain amount of rote learning is unavoidable when studying kanji.

 This app was thus conceived as a reviewing tool or a memorization tool.

-This application is the Android version of the Java applet "Memorize Japanese kanji" that has been freely available since 2001 at http://www.asahi-net.or.jp/~ik2r-myr/kanji/kanji1a.htm
+This application is the Android version of the web Java applet "Memorize Japanese kanji" that has been freely available since 2001, until browsers stopped supporting Java applets (2015 for Chrome, 2017 for Firefox).

 Radicals (bushu 部首) and elements